ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

 COMMENT ON COLUMN authentication.t_user_authentications.created_by IS 'User who created the record';
 COMMENT ON COLUMN authentication.t_user_authentications.created_at IS 'Timestamp when the record was created';
 COMMENT ON COLUMN authentication.t_user_authentications.updated_by IS 'User who last updated the record';
-COMMENT ON COLUMN authentication.t_user_authentications.updated_at IS 'Timestamp of last update';
+COMMENT ON COLUMN authentication.t_user_authentications.updated_at IS 'Timestamp when the record was last updated';
 COMMENT ON COLUMN authentication.t_user_authentications.is_active IS 'Indicates if the record is active';
 COMMENT ON COLUMN authentication.t_user_authentications.inactive_at IS 'Timestamp when record became inactive';
 COMMENT ON COLUMN authentication.t_user_authentications.inactive_by IS 'User who marked inactive';
 COMMENT ON COLUMN authentication.t_user_authentications.is_deleted IS 'Indicates if the record has been deleted';
-COMMENT ON COLUMN authentication.t_user_authentications.deleted_at IS 'Timestamp when the record was deleted';
-COMMENT ON COLUMN authentication.t_user_authentications.deleted_by IS 'User who deleted the record';
 COMMENT ON COLUMN authentication.t_user_authentications.effective_at IS 'Effective start timestamp';
 COMMENT ON COLUMN authentication.t_user_authentications.expires_at IS 'Expiration timestamp (must be after effective_at)';
 COMMENT ON COLUMN authentication.t_user_authentications.user_id IS 'Reference to the user';